A dirty gas grill sits open.

 2. Take out any removable parts inside the grill, such as grates, drip pans, and the deflector plate.
 Scrape them thoroughly with your putty knife, then place them in a tub with soap and water if you have one large enough.

 3. Scrape every inch of the inside of the barrel, especially any areas where any smoke escapes, such as a chimney or exhaust system.
-Ensure any blocked vents are as clear as possible.
+Ensure any blocked vents are as straightforward as possible.

-4. Scrub the grates with a nylon brush after they’ve soaked.
+4. Scrub the grates with a nylon brush after they have soaked.
 You can also use a ball of aluminum foil and tongs.

 5. Clean the internal thermometer.
-This is important as it dictates a lot of what makes the grill work properly.
+This is important as it dictates what makes the grill work properly.
 Scrape out the grease chute to prevent a potential grease fire.

-6. Use a wet-dry vacuum to remove any debris you’ve removed inside the barrel.
+6. Use a wet-dry vacuum to remove any debris you have removed inside the barrel.

-7. Use either a degreaser or stainless steel wipe to wipe down the exterior of the grill.
+7. Use a degreaser or stainless steel wipe to wipe down the grill’s exterior.

 How to Clean Flat Top Grill